jkrshw/jessek-blog/content/Posts/continuous-blog.md

 Done.
 Your build exited with 0.
 ```

-Instead of being installed into the development environment, plugins are included via source and a variable in ```pelicanconf.py```.
-The approach is still pretty much the same as for themes.
+Pelican plugins are included via source and a variable in ```pelicanconf.py```.
+The approach is pretty much the same as for themes.
 Add a submodule for the pelican-plugins repo and configure the ```PLUGIN_PATH``` variable.

 ```bash
 git add submodule https://github.com/getpelican/pelican-plugins pelican-plugins